lede701/raytrace/README.md

 ## Why?

 I like learning different things about programming and 3D which for years, and I mean 20 years or more, I've been fascinated by the images that get produced by a good ray trace engine!
 Just look at what Pixar does with RenderMan.
-I've also been a hobbiest 3D modeler and thought what fun writing a ray tracer could be.
+I've also been a hobbyist 3D modeler and thought what fun writing a ray tracer could be.

 ## Fun Stuff